dce/davideisinger.com/content/notes/good-tests/index.md

 _(Notes for a Viget article I'm putting together)_

 * Most importantly: **give you confidence to make changes**
+  * This gets more and more important over time
+* Secondarily:
+  * Tells you it works during development
+  * Help your code reviewers
+  * Serves as a kind of documentation (though not a very concise one)
 * Focus on two kinds of tests: unit and integration
   * Unit: test your objects/functions directly
   * Integration: simulated browser interactions